Joel-Singh/DuckSlayer/personal-notes.md

 - Have the debug picker plugin appear over ui nodes

 # Planning
-## Going to implement farmers being able to escape
+## So, you were creating level 6, which involves lots of waterballs and having v low fs because you have lots of quakkas.
+Going to try performance optimizing code.